Mindfulness at the Maschsee Festival

 St John

 In addition to the general emergency services for health emergencies, the St John Ambulance team is equipped with a separate PSNV team for adults and children on site.
-In addition to the support offered by affected persons who register via the Saferspaces app or the St John hotline 0800 0192140 the St John organisation provides a permanent Container as a shelter on Arthur-Menge-Ufer and a mobile retreat via VW bus available during their working hours.
+In addition to the support offered by affected persons who register via the Saferspaces app or the St John hotline 0800 0192140 the St John organisation provides a permanent Container as a shelter on the Hannover 96 car park on the west bank and a mobile retreat via VW bus available during their working hours.

 The operating times of the PSNV team on site are as follows: